Precioussoul/Lytebox/README.md

 # Lytebox

-## Development of a Secured Cloud-Based Drive Application Exploiting Web technologies
+## Development of a Secured Cloud-Based Drive Application Using Web technologies

 ## Built by Sofiyullah Abdulllah